Altruism is not a selfish hedonism

 The question is: Do you then choose to stop feeling the pain caused by compassion?
 For people who feel compassion, the answer is certainly “No,” because being compassionate (i.e. a person who feels compassion) entails seeing compassion as good in itself.
 So, a compassionate person would never give up compassion, even in an extremely narrow case where all it does is bring them pain.

-One counterargument is that there is some pleasure to be had in feeling compassionate pain that makes it worth feeling in a selfish/hedonistic way despite that it is painful.
-However, this is obviously false because compassion is just the sympathetic concern one feels for others and would not be compassion in any meaningful sense if it contained any pleasure at all.
+I will wrap up this discussion by addressing a few objections.
+One that leaps out is the possibiltiy that there is some pleasure to be had in feeling compassionate pain that makes compassion worth feeling despite that it is painful.
+In other words, there may be a hedonistic motive for feeling compassion itself, if the pleasure of feeling compassion is greater than the pain.
+However, this is obviously false because compassion is exclusively the sympathetic concern one feels for others, and it would not be compassion in any meaningful sense if it were pleasureable in any way.
 Such a perverse pleasure would indeed be called “sadism”, not compassion (and I have no qualms calling sadistic people “selfish").

 Another counterargument is that the options I gave for stopping compassion wouldn’t work in the real world, and our sense of pragmatism is the real reason we say no to these options rather than an overriding compassionate feeling.
 I disagree on the basis that I’ve met callous people who give these justifications for their lack of compassion towards homeless people, but even if that weren’t the case, the fact that I’m not really searching for a way to feel less compassionate (and you aren’t either) is enough to show that hedonism isn’t the motivator here.

-There is one more counterargument that I want to address, which makes its force felt only if the argument I present is not phenomenologically compelling (i.e. you yourself are not compassionate).
+There is one more counterargument that I want to address, which makes its force felt only if the argument I present is not phenomenologically compelling (i.e. if you yourself are not compassionate).
 This is the claim that compassion as I describe it does not exist and all actually existing altruistic people are selfish in the hedonistic sense.
-If you find this counterargument persuasive, then there is very little I can do to convince you otherwise, because it would be like explaining color to a blind person, and I cannot induce compassion in you to make you see that it is real.
-Nevertheless, I give my best shot by leaving you with this excerpt from Philippa Foot’s Rationality and Goodness:
+If you find this counterargument persuasive, then there is very little I can do to change your mind; it would be like explaining color to a blind person, and I cannot induce compassion in you to make you see that it is real.
+Nevertheless, I give my best shot by leaving you with this excerpt from Philippa Foot’s Rationality and Goodness, which, in my eyes, describes a situation that perfectly proves the existence of altruism:

 “I give as an example one very brief letter printed in Dying We Live, which was from a young man identified only as ‘A Farm Boy from the Sudetenland.’
 On Feb 3, 1944, he wrote as follows: